oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/product/website-product-search.rst

 Configure Product Search Settings per Website
 =============================================

+.. note:: The Product Search feature can be configured on the :ref:`global <configuration--guide--commerce--configuration--product-search>`, :ref:`organization <sys--users--organization--commerce--products--search>`, and website levels.

 To configure the product search settings per website:

 1. Navigate to  **System > Websites** in the main menu.